NarzMarz/project-1/README.md

 - **Navigation Bar**

   - Featured on all 3 webpages is a fully responsive navigation bar that has links to the logo, Home page, Gallery and Sign in page.
-The navigation bar look identical on all pages so it doesn't course any confusion and allows for easier navigation.
+The navigation bar look identical on all pages so it doesn't cause any confusion and allows for easier navigation.

   - The purpose of this section is to allow users to easily navigate across the pages without having to use the back button to return to certain pages.